halt-dos/hd-wiki-public/docs/enterprise/waf/listener/ssl_management.md

 ### Overview

-As many applications are running over HTTPS, for the WAF / ADC solution to inspect user payload, it is necessary to decrypt SSL/TLS traffic.
+As many applications are running over SSL/TLS, for the WAF / ADC solution to inspect user payload, it is necessary to decrypt SSL/TLS traffic.
 The following settings allow users to configure SSL offloading based and optional re-encryption in Haltdos solution.
 The performance of SSL offloading will vary based on chosen model.

 ![SSL Settings](/img/waf/v8/docs/WAFssl.png)